Key ceremony: Overview

-The actual root key-pair generation is normally conducted in a secure vault that has no communication or contact with the outside world other than a single telephone line or intercom.
-Once the vault is secured, all personnel present must prove their identity using at least two legally recognized forms of identification.
-Every person present, every transaction, and every event is logged by the lawyer in a root key ceremony log book, and each page is notarized by the notary.
-From the moment the vault door is closed until it is re-opened, everything is also video recorded.
-The lawyer and the organization's two signatories must sign the recording and it too is then notarized.
+The actual generation of the root key-pair typically occurs in a secure vault, with no external communication except for a single telephone line or intercom.
+Upon securing the vault, all present personnel must verify their identity using at least two legally recognized forms of identification.
+The lawyer in charge logs every person, transaction, and event in a root key ceremony log book, with each page notarized.
+From the moment the vault door closes until its reopening, everything is also video recorded.
+The lawyer and the organization's two signatories sign the recording, which is also notarized.

-Finally, as part of the above process, the root key is broken into as many as twenty-one parts and each individual part is secured in its own safe for which there is a key and a numerical lock.
-The keys are distributed to as many as twenty-one people and the numerical code is distributed to another twenty-one people.
+As part of the process, the root key is divided into up to twenty-one parts, each secured in a safe with a key and numerical lock.
+The keys are distributed to up to twenty-one people, and the numerical codes are distributed to another twenty-one people.

 Providers

-The CA vendors and organisations, such as RSA, VeriSign and Digi-Sign, implement projects of this nature where conducting a root key ceremony would be a central component of their service.
+The CA vendors and organizations, such as RSA, VeriSign, and Digi-Sign, implement projects of this nature where conducting a root key ceremony would be a central component of their service.

 IBM HSM key ceremony

-Hardware security module (HSM) key ceremony is a procedure where the master key is generated and loaded to initialize the use of the HSM.
+A hardware security module (HSM) key ceremony is a procedure where the master key is generated and loaded to initialize the use of the HSM.
 The master key is at the top of the key hierarchy and is the root of trust to encrypt all other keys generated by the HSM.
-A master key is composed of at least two master key parts.
+A master key is composed of at least two parts.
 Each key part is normally owned by a different person to enhance security.